Alcoholism: Alcohol Addiction

 • Confusion and hallucinations

-Due to the dangers of suddenly quitting alcohol, it is imperative to undergo the detoxification process in a professional setting under the watchful eye of medical professionals.
+Due to the dangers of suddenly quitting alcohol, it is imperative to undergo drug detox treatment in a professional setting under the watchful eye of medical professionals.
 Once sobriety is accomplished, a recovering alcoholic should enter treatment to learn the tools with which to achieve long term sobriety.

 Great care should be taken to choose a facility whose foremost priority is the health of their clients.
 There are many trustworthy providers in the substance abuse and addiction treatment field who work with integrity and passion.
 It is vital to ensure that a recovering alcoholic finds such a community; his or her life is at stake.
 If you know that a loved one has an alcohol addiction, read our article on how to encourage an alcoholic to get help for some pointed guidance.